olivern123/dnd-course-project/01_project_formulation&requirements.md

 We chose ESG reporting as our domain for three main reasons:

 1. ESG reporting is no longer optional or just some keyword companies use to appear more green but has become a legal requirement for companies in Denmark and EU.
 While it can sound like a turn-off for some companies, it actually serves as a tool that can help guide companies.
 Supporting insight in many key aspects of the company's value chain and can help guide strategic decision making
+2. ESG performance is tied to investor's confidence, customer trust and positioning.
+Companies that can track and improve ESG metrics are positioned better to attract investment, keep customers and reduce operational risks.
+3. The domain provides a technical challenge.
+By combining a Restful .NET backend, Blazor web application, a SQLite database with Entity framework, and integration with PowerBI we will deliver a full-stack that demonstrates technical and business relevance.

+## Requirements